go-graphite/carbonapi/README.md

 Changes
 -------
+**0.62**
+   - Fix carbonsearch queries with recent carbonapi version
+   - Fix pathCache to handle render requests with globs.
+   - Add cache for carbonsearch results

 **0.61**
    - Fix rewrite for internal queries, because of an error some queries were sent as protobuf not as protobuf3
    - gofmt the code!